Messier 65: Interaction with other galaxies

 To the eye, M65's disk appears slightly warped, and its relatively recent burst of star formation is also suggestive of some external disturbance.
 Rots (1978) suggests that the two other galaxies in the Leo Triplet interacted with each other about 800 million years ago.
 Recent research by Zhiyu Duan suggests that M65 may also have interacted, though much less strongly.
 He also notes that M65 may have a central bar—it is difficult to tell because the galaxy is seen from an oblique angle—a feature which is suggestive of tidal disruption.

+Supernova

+One supernova has been observed in Messier 65: